sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 = Q: Which calculation operations are available with the plugin? =

-A: The Free and Professional versions of the plugin include the Mathematical operations module, logical operations, the managing fields module, and the third-party connection module.
-Other interesting operations modules are distributed only with the Developer and Platinum versions of the plugin: the Date/Time operations module, Financial operations module, Distance module, and Server Side operations module.
+A: The Free and Professional versions of the plugin include the Mathematical operations module, logical operations, Date/Time, managing fields module, and third-party connection module.
+Other operations modules are distributed with the Developer and Platinum distributions, such as Financial operations module, Distance module, and Server Side operations module.
 [Read more](https://cff.dwbooster.com/documentation#modules "Operations modules")

 = Q: How can I round the calculated result to 2 decimal digits? =